-During his military days, he met Gérard Dewamme, with whom he created 'Tendre Violette' in À Suivre.
-They continued their collaboration at Lombard and Glénat with 'Les Saisons de la Vie' and 'Les Voyages Clos - Montagne Fleurie'.
+His first works for this magazine were several short stories on scenarios by Bom and Yves Duval from 1977.
+He began a series of short stories about mysticism and sorcery in 1980, that were collected in the album 'La Tchalette' in 1982.
+A year later, he drew a series of short stories starring 'Isabelle' in the magazine.
+During his military service in Stockem, he had met Gérard Dewamme, with whom he created 'Tendre Violette' in À Suivre in 1979.
+They continued their collaboration at Lombard and Glénat with 'Les Saisons de la Vie' (1985-86) and 'Les Voyages Clos - Montagne Fleurie' (1988).
 In 1989, he teamed up with the chansonnier Julos Beaucarne to create the epic 'L'Appel de Madame la Baronne'.

 Servais began writing his own scenarios with the albums 'Iriacynthe' (Bédéscope, 1982), 'L'Almanach' (Casterman, 1988) and 'La Petite Reine' (Casterman, 1992).
 In 1992, he created a cycle about the wizard Merlin, called 'Pour l'Amour de Guenièvre', that appeared in Je Bouquine.
 He began his collaboration with the publishing house Dupuis in 1992 with the graphic novel 'Lova' in the collection Aire Libre.
 For the same collection, he drew 'Fanchon' in 1998, 'Déesse Blanche, Déesse Noire' in 2001, 'L'assassin qui parle aux oiseau' in 2005, 'Le jardin des glaces' in 2008, and 'Le dernier brame' in 2011.